Douglas Crockford Envisions A Post-JavaScript World

 As for the rest of his complaints, well, it's mostly there for backwards compat.
 Don't use it if you don't want to.

-We don't need a new language (Score:2)
+We don't need a new language (Score:4, Interesting)

 WebAssembly [wikipedia.org]